Sync data across multiple cloud and on-premises databases with SQL Data Sync

 Is federation supported in SQL Data Sync?

-For more info about SQL Database, see:
+For more info about SQL Database, see the following articles: